Looking for the best Mexican Restaurants in Seoul?

 This fresh Mexican place is taking Seoul by storm.
 Easily a fan favorite, El Pino 323 is known for its dedication to authenticity down to the last spice.
 Chef D has brought the taste of his abuela’s kitchen right here to Seoul and guests are loving it.

-Though business hours start at 6 pm, don’t be surprised to find a line of people waiting before they’ve even opened their doors.
+Don’t be surprised to find a line of people waiting before they’ve even opened their doors.
 Meals here are filling and flavors are perfectly balanced.
 Adding to the experience, you’re in store for some classy plating, friendly staff, and relaxing mood music.
 And did we mention they have horchata?!

 Already made your way to El Pino 323?
 Add your review here on 10 Directory!